Living in Northampton

 Is Northampton a good place to live?

-What schools are in Northampton?
+What are the schools in Northampton like?

-What is the transport like in Northampton?
+What is the average house price in Northampton?

 Where does this data come from?